Ritually Fixed And Prepared Jewelry

 Charmed rings and earrings for rheumatism.
 (Photo courtesy of Newbell Niles Puckett Memorial Gift, Cleveland Public Library, Fine Arts and Special Collections Department)

-A technique used by all Hoodoo healthcare providers was the method of using strings to tie sacred healing knots.
+A technique used by all Hoodoo healthcare providers was the use of strings to tie sacred healing knots.
 This old practice also came from West Africa, where people from Senegal down to Kongo tied strings around their waists or wore them as necklaces or bracelets for healing and preventive medicine.
 The ritually fixed string or thread was documented by Newbell Niles Puckett in South Carolina in the 1920s and 1930s.
 String or yarn soaked in turpentine and tied around the waist for nine days was used to cause miscarriage.
 Tied around the head with a knot in front was used to treat headaches.
 Tying a string around the left wrist using sixteen knots and traditional prayers was seen as a protective gesture against death and diseases, just like the Yoruba "Icofa ide" bracelet (Icofa means First Hand of Orunmila).

-Patsy Moses from Fort Bend County, Texas, narrated how Black folks during her time wore their jewelry that was specially crafted to empower or amplify a specific quality of a person, heal sickness and bring about a particular desired condition: "De big, black nigger in de cornfield mos' allus had three charms round he neck, to make him fort'nate in love, and to keep him well and one for Lady Luck at dice to be with him.
+Patsy Moses from Fort Bend County, Texas, narrated how Black folks during her time wore their jewelry that was specially crafted to empower or amplify a specific quality of a person, heal sickness, and bring about a particular desired condition: "De big, black nigger in de cornfield mos' allus had three charms round he neck, to make him fort'nate in love, and to keep him well and one for Lady Luck at dice to be with him.
 Den if you has indigestion, wear a penny round de neck.
 De power of de rabbit foot am great."

 In due course, different types of amulets emerged in the Hoodoo scene besides single-knot and multi-knot string amulets, such as root necklaces, animal bone necklaces, prayer bead necklaces, religious pendants and medallions, and silver coin jewelry.